k4ml/k4ml.github.com-old/src/django-the-hard-way.md

     $ python main.py runserver
     ImproperlyConfigured: The SECRET_KEY setting must not be empty.

-Django already come with list of default settings but apparently for this one, you have to specify it yourself.
+Django already come with list of [default settings][1] but apparently for this one, you have to specify it yourself.
 Let's ignore first what the purpose of this `SECRET_KEY`.
 So fix our settings module to have that:-

     $ cat settings.py
     SECRET_KEY = "1+)O49,>}5!$+ 43*PN+2+=(2S'W*0^1_|76n{_"